KTZ228/Radboud-FUS-driving-system-software/README.md

 **Note**: The script assumes that Python 3.10 is installed.
 If you have a different version, make sure to adjust the script accordingly or install Python 3.10.

 *Step 3: Create and setup a virtual environment* \
 Open your command prompt and run the following batch file to set up the virtual environment and install the necessary dependencies.
 You can use input parameters to customize the environment name or directory, or Python interpreter location.
-You must either rely on all default or provide all input parameters.
+You can use the default values or specify only the parameters you need by leaving others blank with "".

 ```
 cd your_directory_with_cloned_repository